DavidWalther/ApexUtils/README.md

 6. SelectorFactory & Selector Base
 7. [MapUtility](https://github.com/DavidWalther/ApexUtils/tree/master/force-app/main/MapUtility)

+    * Let's 'user' define criteria and then handles the building.
+    * Can map 'anything by everything'

 ## Query Counter

 This one is used for simple counting.
 Add a call to it at the beginning of a method and print the result in the end of the context.
 Voila you get the count how often each method is called.